Jargonautika/2020-Fall-UIUC-LING270.github.io/index.md

 This course deals with the interrelated nature of language, technology, and society.
 We discuss the invention of writing as a language technology and how that gave rise to a series of cultural revolutions.
 We tackle the nature of society and what it means to be a social group, a social world.
 We will then move on to discuss language technologies such as the telegraph and discuss their impact on history.
 Finally, we will utilize the internet as a means by which we can re-evaluate our language and its impact on society on a global scale.

 #### Time and place

 * Online asynchronous

+This class will be conducted entirely online, in an entirely asynchronous mode.
+What does that mean?

+Readings and videos:
+* You will be responsible for reading about 20 pages per week of assigned readings
+* You will be responsible for watching about 3 hours per week of pre-recorded videos

+At any time, you can use [the course forum on Campuswire](https://campuswire.com/p/G954C73B2):
+* to ask the instructor and TAs private questions
+* to ask questions that the instructor, the TAs, and your classmates can see and answer

+Follow the forum questions:
+* You are expected to read the questions posted by your classmates and the answers that are posted to those questions.
+You are responsible for material discussed in the forum, even if it was not covered in the readings or videos.

+Assessments:
+* You will be responsible for completing a log (approximately weekly) recording the extent to which you engaged with the readings and videos
+* You will be responsible for completing an online quiz (approximately weekly) testing your understanding of the content from the readings and videos
+* You will be responsible for completing an online mid-term exam testing your understanding of the content from the readings and videos
+* You will be responsible for completing homework assignments and turning them in electronically (details will be provided with each assignment)
+* You will be responsible for completing a final project and turning it in electronically (details will be provided when assigned)

 #### Instructor
 * [Lane Schwartz](http://www.linguistics.illinois.edu/people/lanes) - One-on-one discussions over available by appointment.